codeclimate/codeclimate-rubocop/config/contents/naming/heredoc_delimiter_naming.md

-This cop checks that your heredocs are using meaningful delimiters.
+Checks that your heredocs are using meaningful delimiters.
 By default it disallows `END` and `EO*`, and can be configured through forbidden listing additional delimiters.